Holidays to Myanmar (Burma)

 Whilst Myanmar has become famous for the spirituality of Bagan, the views and local life at Inle Lake, the former royal capitals around Mandalay, and bustling Yangon, the country offers far more for those who simply wish to relax than many would have you believe.
-This is never more evident than in the deep south, around the Mergui Archipelago, and on the beaches of Ngpali.
-Tourists still need a special permit to visit Mergui, which serves only to add to the appeal – you won’t find crowds here.
+This is never more evident than in the deep south, around the Mkyeik Archipelago, and on the beaches of Ngpali.
+Tourists still need a special permit to visit the archipelago, which serves only to add to the appeal – you won’t find crowds here.
 For something completely different, consider a yacht cruise in this area.
 If you do, you'll be treated to some of the most beautiful beaches in all of Asia, spectacular marine life and an entirely different culture to that in the north of Myanmar.

-Spiritual Bagan and its 3500+ temples
+Cycle round spiritual Bagan and its 3500+ temples

-Colonial architecture and gilded Buddhas in bustling Yangon
+Admire colonial architecture and gilded Buddhas in bustling Yangon

 Friendly locals will welcome you with open arms & fascination